smartcontractkit/documentation/docs/Developer Reference/developer-communications.md

 > ❗️ Required
 >
-> Please follow the [Migration Instructions](../migrating-to-flux-aggregator/)  and update to the latest [Price Feed Contracts](../reference-contracts/) to ensure your contracts always reference the most up to date aggregator.
+> Please update to the latest [Price Feed Contracts](../reference-contracts/) to ensure your contracts always reference the most up to date aggregator.
 If you do not upgrade after the timeline in this document, your consumer contracts may not receive the most accurate price data.

 The update to [`FluxAggregator`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.6/FluxAggregator.sol) adds congestion resilience capabilities and gas optimizations for reports involving median calculations over the previous version.